-- ability to see the child as they are not how you would like them to be; - acceptance, commitment, flexibility, stickability, sensitivity, openness;

-- ability to cope with a bit of a mess and disruption not perfectionists;

-- ability to ask for and accept help;

-- sense of humour.
+- ability to see the child as they are not how you would like them to be; - acceptance, commitment, flexibility, sensitivity, openness; - ability to cope with uncertainty and lifestyle adjustment; - ability to ask for and accept help, support and advice; - sense of humour.

-During the remainder of the assessment process, other criteria are explored in more depth with applicants, including the non-smacking policy, and the need for adopters to embrace Britain as a multi-racial society and value diversity.
+During the remainder of the assessment process, other criteria are explored in more depth with applicants, including the non-smacking policy, and the need for adopters to embrace diversity and difference.